 Employees may request to take leave of absence without pay for good and sufficient reasons in the best interest of the City with prior approval of the Fire Chief and the City Administrator.

-Requests for leave of absence without pay shall be submitted in writing by the employee to the Fire Chief or his designee.
+Requests for leave of absence without pay shall be submitted in writing by the employee to the Fire Chief or their designee.

 General Provisions